 Just north of Devil’s Lake, the trail segment splits into east and west branches.
 The west branch passes through the Dells of the Wisconsin River and Roche a Cri State Park, both with high bluffs, and then rejoins the east trail not far from Interstate-39.

-The IAT continues north through several Wisconsin counties, delving into woodlands and agricultural areas, which pass through the small kettle lakes and streams.
+The IAT continues north through several Wisconsin counties.
+It delves into woodlands and agricultural areas, which pass through the small kettle lakes and streams.
 East of Wausau is a wonderful stretch at the Eau Claire Dells Segment along the Eau Claire River.
 At the Dells of the Eau Claire County Park is a magnificent gorge with a waterfall flowing down into rock pools of churning water.
-Mylonite bedrock bluffs that line the pools and rivers are found to be about 1.8 billion years old.
+Mylonite bedrock bluffs that line the pools and rivers are about 1.8 billion years old.

 From there, the trail goes northeast into the next county before taking a sharp turn on the long stretch westward.
 In Lincoln County, you pass through the Harrison Hills Segment to find the trail’s highest elevation of 1,875 feet above sea level on Lookout Mountain.

 Continuing west, the IAT eventually passes through an area of the Chequamegon-Nicolet National Forest.
 The Jerry Lake Segment lies in the national forest.
-Along that segment, the IAT forms part of a circular trail as it joins with the Chippewa Lobe Interpretive Loop.
+The IAT forms part of a circular trail along that segment as it joins with the Chippewa Lobe Interpretive Loop.
 This loop offers a challenging day hike through a scenic remote area called the Ice Age Primitive Area.

 The IAT then takes a turn northwesterly.
 It comes upon the Hemlock Creek Segment before eventually reaching its most western location.
 This segment offers an enjoyable loop around Hemlock Creek and over a scenic footbridge.

 The final segment traverses west through farmlands and takes a southwest scenic dip to the end of the trail at Interstate State Park (Wisconsin’s first state park).
-It is on the St. Croix River, that passes through glacial potholes and rock lookouts.
+It is on the St. Croix River, which passes through glacial potholes and rock lookouts.
 The IAT Companion Guide states that “The western terminus marker is affixed to a large glacial erratic on a basalt cliff overlooking the 100-foot-deep gorge of the Dalles of the St. Croix River.”